ryanmeinzer/silencer/README.md

 # Silencer.ai

+Silencer.ai is an app that turns your phone into a smart white noise machine.
+It learns over time to keep your environment peaceful by using your phone's speakers to block unwanted noise.

 ## Technical Description

 I built Silencer.ai to proactively mask noise pollution by fading white noise in and out through your phone's speakers adaptively based on its detected sound mapping memory from your phone's microphones.